Forcing a unique minimum spanning tree and a unique shortest path: Forcing a unique shortest path

 It is easy to extend our algorithm to compute a minimum forcing set for a specific path $P$ by only evaluating $\OPT[e]$ and $\OPT[v]$ for each edge $e$ and vertex $v$ on the path $P$.
 Therefore, we have the following theorem.

 \begin{theorem} \shortincsssp{} can be solved in time $\bigoh(nm)$.
-Moreover, when additionally given a shortest $s$-$t$ path $P$ in $G$, we can compute a minimum forcing set for $P$ in time $\bigoh(nm)$ as well. \end{theorem} We would like to mention that our algorithm also works for undirected graphs since \cref{obs:shortest-path-dag} also holds for undirected graph $G$.
+Moreover, when additionally given a shortest $s$-$t$ path $P$ in $G$, we can compute a minimum forcing set for $P$ in time $\bigoh(nm)$ as well. \end{theorem} It is not hard to see that, applying a standard trace-back technique, we can find a minimum forcing set for shortest $s$-$t$ paths within the same running time.
+We would like to mention that our algorithm also works for undirected graphs since \cref{obs:shortest-path-dag} also holds for undirected graph $G$.